 GAULTIER DE COMPORTÉ, PHILIPPE, soldier, seigneur, commissary of the king’s warehouses, provost of the marshalsea, naval commissary; b.
 1641 at Comporté, near Poitiers, son of Philippe Gaultier, Sieur du Rinault, and of Gillette de Vernon; d.
-22 Nov.
-1687 at Quebec.
+1687 at Quebec and was buried there 22 November.

 He was successful in business.
 Two seigneuries (Comporté and La Malbaie) were granted to him; he did not clear them, but sold them at a reasonably good price; later on (1683), he was one of the founding members of the Compagnie du Nord.
 He went to France as a delegate to obtain the protection of the court, and returned after successfully completing this mission.

 On 22 Nov.
-1672 he had married Marie Bazire, the sister of Charles Bazire, one of the most important merchants of Quebec.
-Gaultier de Comport6 and Marie Bazire had 11 children; two of the daughters entered the monastery of the Ursulines; another, Angélique, married Denis Riverin*, a member of the Conseil Souverain, and lieutenant-general of the provost’s court of Quebec; and another, Marie-Anne, had as her first husband Alexandre Peuvret* de Gaudarville, the clerk of the Conseil Souverain.
+1672 he had married in the parish of Notre-Dame de Québec Marie Bazire, the sister of Charles Bazire, one of the most important merchants of Quebec.
+Gaultier de Comporté and Marie Bazire had 11 children; two of the daughters entered the monastery of the Ursulines; another, Angélique, married Denis Riverin*, a member of the Conseil Souverain and lieutenant-general of the provost’s court of Quebec; and another, Marie-Anne, had as her first husband Alexandre Peuvret* de Gaudarville, the clerk of the Conseil Souverain.

 Cite This Article